-Welcome to JustFund
+Welcome to JustFund Client Resources Hub

 We are pleased to support you during your separation journey.

-We appreciate this can be a very stressful and challenging time, so our aim is to help EMPOWER and EDUCATE you with some key resources and information to ENABLE you to confidently navigate your family law matter.
+We appreciate this can be a very stressful and challenging time, so our aim is to help empower and educate you with some key resources and information to enable you to confidently navigate your family law matter.

 line of credit